gowong/material-sheet-fab/README.md

      */
     @Override
     public void show(float translationX, float translationY) {
-        // TODO: This is only needed if you want to support moving
+        // NOTE: Using the parameters is only needed if you want
-        // the FAB around the screen.
+        // to support moving the FAB around the screen.
+        // NOTE: This immediately hides the FAB.
+An animation can
+        // be used instead - see the sample app. setVisibility(View.VISIBLE);
     }

     /**